Training and Certification for Scaffolding Use — Why It Matters on Every Jobsite

 4. Competent Person Training

 Many general contractors require proof of competent person training before allowing crews to erect scaffolding on-site.
+This is especially true for specialized systems like non-stop scaffolding.

 Certification Requirements: What Contractors Should Know